onox/orka/docs/rendering/index.md

 two vertices (and all their data) on the diagonal would have to be duplicated.
 With indices, only six numbers are needed to describe the two triangles.

+??? warning "Point sprites have implementation-defined limitations"
+    Point sprites are not recommended because of implementation-defined limitations (use instanced drawing of two triangles instead), the point size can and must be written to `gl_PointSize` in a vertex shader if `:::ada GL.Toggles.Program_Point_Size` is enabled.

 ### Coordinate systems and transformations

 In OpenGL the camera or your screen is positioned at the origin